elugens/hello-javascript/docs/additional-questions/web-components/custom-elements.md

 ---

-### Can you explain the function of the connectedCallBack method?
+### Can you describe the connectedCallBack method's purpose?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The connectedCallBack is invoked each time the custom element is appended into a document-connected element.
-This will happen each time the node is moved and may happen before the element's contents have been fully parsed.
+  <div><strong>Interview Response:</strong> The connectedCallBack gets invoked each time the custom element gets appended into a document-connected element.
+Each time the node gets moved, this may happen before the element's contents fully parse.
     </div>
   </div>
 </details>

 ---

-### What happens when a base-element, the one we are customizing, loads before customized element?
+### What happens when a base element, the one we are customizing, loads before the customized element?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If the browser encounters any elements we are trying to customize before customElements.define, that is not an error.
 But the element is yet unknown, just like any non-standard tag.<br /><br />
   Such “undefined” elements can be styled with CSS selector :not(:defined).<br /><br />
-  When customElement.define is called, they are “upgraded”: a new instance of element we are trying to customize is created for each, and connectedCallback is called.
+  When customElement.define is called, they are “upgraded”: a new instance of the element we are trying to customize gets created for each, and connectedCallback gets called.
 They become :defined.
     </div>
   </div>
 </details>

 ---

-### What is the reason for not using the constructor, but opt to use connectedCallBack?
+### What is the reasoning for not utilizing the constructor and instead relying on connectedCallBack?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The reason is simple: when constructor is called, it is yet too early.
-The element is created, but the browser did not yet process/assign attributes at this stage: calls to getAttribute would return null.
-So, we cannot really render there.
-Besides, if you think about it, that is better performance-wise to delay the work until it is really needed.<br /><br />
-  The connectedCallback triggers when the element is added to the document.
-Not just appended to another element as a child but becomes a part of the page.
-So, we can build detached DOM, create elements, and prepare them for later use.
-They will only be rendered when they make it into the page.
+  <div><strong>Interview Response:</strong> The reason is simple: it is too early when the constructor gets called.
+The element gets created, but the browser did not yet process/assign attributes at this stage: calls to getAttribute would return null.
+So, we cannot render there.
+Besides, if you think about it, it is better to delay the work until needed.<br /><br />When the element gets added to the document, the connectedCallback is triggered.
+It is not just attached to another element as a child but instead becomes a part of the page.
+As a result, we may construct detached DOM, create elements, and prepare them for subsequent usage.
+They do not get rendered until they get included on the page.
     </div>
   </div>
 </details>